 The overall wildfire danger in the Calgary Forest Area (CFA) remains HIGH.
 Green-up is beginning across the Forest Area, however there are many pockets of extremely flammable, dead and dry vegetation.
 These areas present a risk of fueling intense and fast moving wildfires.
 So far, the forecasted precipitation has been spottier than anticipated.
 Ideally we will see more precipitation in the short term, along with cooler temperatures to help reduce the wildfire danger.

 There are currently no active wildfires in the CFA.

-Since January 1, the CFA has responded to 15 wildfires which burned a total of 0.62 hectares.
-While these were all human-caused wildfires, they were quickly extinguished.
+Since January 1, the CFA has responded to 19 wildfires which burned a total of 0.84 hectares.
+These were all human-caused wildfires, they were quickly extinguished.

 NEW WILDFIRE DASHBOARD